DS4200-S22/final-project-visualize-soccer-performance/js/README.md

-# Put the JavaScript code you write in this folder
+# Contains all JavaScript files.